A pair of neoclassical cameo compositions - a collection of stucco with silhouettes of Greek philosophers

 Description

 It has a neoclassical taste and is part of this large Italian production of memories from antiquity, characteristic of the Grand Tour.
 The cameos date from the early 19th century and show minimal wear, with some chips on the edges.
-The dimensions provided refer to the frame, while each cameo measures 5 cm in height x 4 cm.
+The provided dimensions refer to the frame, while each cameo measures 5 cm in height x 4 cm.

-Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything was influenced by Napoleon's reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
+Everything originated from Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own character.
+This is especially important when searching for a luxurious antique suitable for your interior.

 The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides a certificate confirming the product's authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We have at your disposal art experts, historians, and specialists from around the world.

 Attributes / Details